Cargo Theft has become the issue of the time about which everybody is talking in the industry.

 Frequently Asked Question (FAQs)

+1. What is Cargo Tracking?
 Cargo Tracking refers to the technology that helps shipping companies to control their transportation and locate their shipment goods at any point in its journey providing real-time information.

+2. What are the types of cargo?
 Cargo or freight refers to the goods or products themselves, which are transported for the commercial gain they are moved by rail, van, truck, or intermodal container or sea or air.
 There are four types of cargoes (goods): Container cargo, Liquid bulk, Dry bulk, Breakbulk, Ro-ro.

+3. Why is cargo called cargo?
 Cargo or freight refers to the goods or products themselves, which are conveyed for the commercial gain they are moved by ground, sea, or air.
 Cargo now covers all types of freight, including the goods carried by rail, van, truck, or intermodal container.